 - Freshen up the interior.
 When it is freezing cold outside you can’t paint the exterior but you can stay indoors and put a new coat of paint on any rooms that need it.
-Fix the dripping faucets and squeaky doors; refinish the floors, and do other indoor home improvement projects.
-Most contractors have less business in the wintertime, so it is a good time to hire them.
+Fix the dripping faucets and squeaky doors with the help of Forever Custom Iron Doors; refinish the floors, and do other indoor home improvement projects.
+Most contractors have less business in the wintertime, so it is a good time to hire them when thinking about having replacement doors.
 By the time spring rolls around, they won’t even be answering the phone because they will be “off the hook” busy with outdoor construction projects.

 - Get your paperwork in order.
 Make a file that includes your annual utility bill history, copies of warranties on appliances, and MLS data on your home.
 Put these things together in an attractive folder and your Realtor can share it with potential buyers.
 If you need a survey, get it done.

 - Take time to relax.
 Selling a home in a buyer’s market is sometimes a stressful experience.
 Instead of worrying that there are no “lookers” during winter, take time for yourself and catch up on reading, yoga classes, or spending time with friends and family.
 You’ll be rejuvenated and ready to hit the ground running when the ice thaws.